-As the Sumerian myth "Inanna's Descent" shows us, (and this describes the astrological cycle of Venus' retrograde, as Inanna was Venus' predecessor), you cannot fully claim your power unless you've confronted the shadow self.
+As the Sumerian myth "Inanna's Descent" teaches us, (and this describes the astrological cycle of Venus' retrograde, as Inanna was Venus' predecessor), we cannot fully claim our power unless we've confronted the shadow self.
 We don't stand in our power if we keep trying to disown the darker or maybe not-so-socially-acceptable parts of ourselves.
 That betrays our truth and compromises our power.

 And Inanna certainly wasn't going to be someone's bitch.
 She journeyed to the underworld to confront her sister who was queen of the underworld (her shadow self) and in her compromised state was attacked by her sister and hung on meat hooks and left for dead.
 Her hand maiden (higher self) saved her.
 But the underworld had rules and before she would be allowed to leave she had to choose someone to take her place.
 Upon finding out that her consort had taken over her thrown and was not one bit interested in her well-being, she chose him and sent him to the underworld, reclaiming her thrown and her sovereignty.